compound-finance/comet/contracts/migrator/README.md

 #### Inputs

- * `collateral: (cToken: CToken, amount: uint256)[]` - Array of collateral to transfer into Compound III.
+ * `collateral: Collateral[]` - Array of collateral to transfer into Compound III.
 See notes below.
  * `borrowAmount: uint256` - Amount of borrow to migrate (i.e. close in Compound II, and borrow from Compound III).
 See notes below.

 Notes: